ElvisKwabena/workplace-stress-analysis-r/README.md

-# Modelling Workplace Stress and Health Behaviors Using R
+# Modelling Workplace Stress and Health Behaviours Using R

 This project, completed as part of STAT 464: Statistical Computing with R at the University of Ghana, explores how demographic and occupational factors influence stress levels, health behaviours, and healthcare utilisation.